andruzzzhka/Lidgren-Network-CPP-BSMP/README.md

 List of important differences at the moment:
 1. ReliableOrdered messages work like ReliableSequence
 2. No support for fragmented messages
+3. No support for strings longer than 127 characters
-3. *Something else I forgot about*
+4. *Something else I probably forgot about*